leriivt/softdevstuffs/17_clisql/howto_sqlite3-shell-basics.md

 # how-to :: sqlite3-shell-basics
 ---
 ## Overview
-Why we care, what this will allow us to do, etc...
+Allows organization of relational databases

 ### Estimated Time Cost: 0.5 hrs

 ### Prerequisites:

 - How to open a terminal
-- basic terminal commands
 - have sqlite3 installed

 1. start the sqlite3 program with the terminal command `sqlite3`
 	1. you can create a new database at the same time instead if you do `sqlite3 <DATABASE_NAME>`
-	2. you can reopen a database or create one at a specfic location with the command `.open <ADDRESS_TO_DATABASE>`
+	1. you can reopen a database or create one at a specfic location with the command `.open <ADDRESS_TO_DATABASE>`
-2. to create a new table use the format:
+1. to create a new table use the format:
 	1. `create table <TABLE_NAME>(<FIELD_NAME_0> <DATA_TYPE_0>, <FIELD_NAME_1> <DATA_TYPE_1>, ...);`
-	2. or
+	1. or
 		```
 		CREATE TABLE <TABLE_NAME> (
 			<FIELD_NAME_0> <DATA_TYPE_0>,